wakitosh/IiifSearchCarousel/README.md

     - **Multi-Target Search:** Configure searches across Items, Media, and/or Item Sets.
     - **Show/Hide Option:** The search box can be hidden for a display-only carousel.
     - **AND-only Logic:** The search operates with AND-only semantics.
 The OR control is displayed for clarity but disabled.
     - **Example Query Links:** Example links are generated from site search terms.
 The displayed label equals the submitted query and the tooltip matches the label.
 Multilingual stopwords and numeric-only tokens are skipped.
 For CJK text, labels are grapheme-safely truncated with a configurable limit (default 8).
 One-word examples are selected via a noun-preferred score and a head-biased weighted random (configurable decay; default 0.82).
 When the decay is small (≤ 0.6), the head-bias is further strengthened.
 Visible examples by viewport: Desktop 5, Tablet 4, Mobile 3.
+The module guarantees up to 5/4/3 visible examples via responsive CSS and a small server-side fallback.
 - **Advanced Image Control:**
     - **Flexible Canvas Selection:** Use powerful rules to select which canvas to display from a manifest (e.g., "the 2nd canvas," "a random canvas from the 3rd to the last-but-one").
     - **IIIF Image Trimming:** Trim images by percentage from any side (top, right, bottom, left) using the `pct:x,y,w,h` region parameter of the IIIF Image API.